rachaelkalicun/evercooked_blog/source/newsletters/uk-mothers-day-2025.html.md

 See my Yorkshire pudding recipe [here](/blog/yorkshire-pudding).

-I also made a roast chicken marinated in some leftover buttermilk.
+On Sunday, I made a roast chicken marinated in some leftover buttermilk.
 From a practical standpoint, I had buttermilk to use up, but I also wanted to explore something new beyond the usual pancakes or biscuits.
 The result surprised me in the best way.
+The chicken was extremely tender, juicy, and flavorful.

 ![Whole roast chicken marinated in buttermilk](/images/uk-mothers-day-2025/buttermilk-roast-chicken.jpg)